16 Examples Of Bad Sportsmanship In Soccer

 He or she gets angry and started blaming everyone for the team’s loss.

-For some, they do not want to play soccer again.
+Some, do not want to play soccer again.

 For young kids this is understandable and parents can talk to them about losing.